CYBORG: Blending Human Saliency Into the Loss Improves Deep Learning: Experimental Setup for CYBORG

-For all methods, Stochastic Gradient Descent (SGD) is utilized with a learning-rate of $0.005$.
-Networks were trained for 50 epochs, and the weights giving the highest validation accuracy were selected for the final model.
-The learning rate was modified by a factor of $0.1$ every 12 epochs.
-In all experiments, the validation set is constant, as described in scenario 1.
-Networks are instantiated from the pre-trained ImageNet weights provided in PyTorch~\cite{pytorchModelZoo}.
-For all experiments using CYBORG loss, the human saliency component and the classification component are given equal weight ($\alpha=0.5$).
+1mm {\bf Experimental Parameters.} To ensure that observations are not architecture-specific, the base experiments are completed on four out-of-the-box architectures: DenseNet-121~\cite{huang2017densely}, ResNet50~\cite{he2016deep}, Inception v3~\cite{szegedy2016rethinking} and XceptionNet~\cite{chollet2017xception}.
+For all methods, Stochastic Gradient Descent (SGD) is used, with learning rate of $0.005$, modified by a factor of $0.1$ every 12 epochs.
+Training ran for 50 epochs, and weights giving the highest validation accuracy were selected as the final model.
+The validation set is constant, as described in Scenario 1.
+Networks are instantiated from the pre-trained ImageNet weights~\cite{pytorchModelZoo}.
+For all experiments using CYBORG loss, the human saliency and the classification components are given equal weight ($\alpha=0.5$).
+Each architecture/scenario pair is independently trained 10 times, to generate error statistics on the test set.